Eileen Agar: Biography

 In 1926, Agar met a Hungarian, Joseph Bard, with whom she would spend the next 50 years, and whose passion for jewels she would integrate into her artistic practice.
 Between 1927 and 1928, Agar and Bard lived in London, but went to Portofino in the winter, where Agar met Ezra Pound, who was to become a friend.
 In 1928, Agar and Bard moved to Paris, where she met the Surrealists André Breton and Paul Éluard, with whom she had a friendly relationship.
 In the period 1928 to 1930, Agar studied with the Czech cubist, František Foltýn.
 With Pound, Agar visited Constantin Brâncuși's studio.

-In 1930, Agar returned to England, and painted her first surrealist piece, The Flying Pillar, based on André Breton's surrealist manifesto.
+In 1930, Agar returned to England, and painted her first surrealist piece, The Flying Pillar, based on André Breton's Surrealist Manifesto.
 Agar describes her piece in her memoir as her "first attempt at an imaginative approach to painting and although the result was surreal, it was not done with that intention".
 Agar said that "Surrealism was in the air in France and poets in France, later in England, were kissing that sleeping beauty troubled by nightmares, and it was the kiss of life that they gave".
 The Flying Pillar was later renamed the Three Symbols, and was described by Agar as a reference both to Greek art and to Gustave Eiffel and his famous tower, the symbol of modernity.
 The painting represented the classical world merging with the modern at a crossroads in time.
-In her 1928 diary entry, she described the various images in her painting as showing Greece as the meeting place of Judaeo-Egyptian and Greco-Christian culture, followed by the words "the Judaeo-Graeco pillar", as if it were a note to bear in mind and to later be developed.
+In her 1928 diary entry, she described the various images in her painting as showing Greece as the meeting place of Judaeo-Egyptian and Greco-Christian culture, followed by the words "the Judaeo-Greco pillar", as if it were a note to bear in mind and to later be developed.

 In 1931, the first of four issues of The Island was published, edited by Leon Underwood and Joseph Bard.
 Agar contributed to all four issues.
 Two years later, she had her first solo show at the Bloomsbury Gallery.
 She was a member of the London Group from 1934 onwards, and made her first collage in the same year.

 In 1934, Agar and Bard took a house for the summer at Swanage, Dorset.
 There she met Paul Nash and the two began an intense artistic and sexual relationship.
 In 1935, Nash introduced Agar to the concept of the "found object".
 Together, they collaborated on a number of works, such as Seashore Monster at Swanage.
 Nash recommended her work to Roland Penrose and Herbert Read, the organisers of the 1936 London International Surrealist Exhibition at the New Burlington Galleries, despite Agar's denial of the label of surrealist throughout her life.
 She was one of few women included in the exhibition.
 Agar exhibited with the Surrealists in England and abroad.